Updated: August 6, 2021.

 Here are some mentors I can recommend from personal experience:

 Zach Crawford – teaches affiliate marketing.
 He focuses on list building, email marketing and using funnels to collect leads and subscribers.
 He has a free introductory web class here.
-He’s a straight-talking guy who’s made a couple of million dollars through affiliate marketing.
-His students lobe him because he interacts with them every day, offering advice and answering questions.
+He’s a straight-talking guy who’s made several million dollars through affiliate marketing.
+His students love him because he interacts with them every day, offering advice and answering questions.
 Watch a short documentary about him here.

 Sarah Staar – she’s one of the UK’s most successful affiliate marketers.
-She’s created a number of courses that cover topics like list building, creating videos for YouTube and YouTube Ads, Outsourcing, getting traffic and many more.
-Her products are listed here.
-She has some free courses available: Drive Traffic From YouTube, 101 Ways To Get Free Traffic, How To Sell Affiliate Products, Niche Profit Class and her List Building Webclass.
+She created a number of courses that cover topics like list building, creating videos for YouTube and YouTube Ads, Outsourcing, getting traffic and many more.
+She has some free courses available: Drive Traffic From YouTube, 101 Ways To Get Free Traffic, How To Sell Affiliate Products, Niche Profit Class.